-- 1x per year: Thermostats are electronic devices that have batteries which need to be serviced from time to time.
-Thermostats are calibrated to within plus or minus 5 degrees.
+- 1x per year: Thermostats are electronic devices that have batteries which need to be changed.
+Most thermostats are calibrated to within plus or minus 5 degrees.

 - 1x per year: Vacuum any dust from around the thermostat.